Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Tuning Protocol

-The second stage of the tuning protocol entails a two-dimensional current-voltage measurement in which both barrier gates are swept within small ranges around pinch-off, as determined by the output of stage 1.
-When running the protocol during a regular tuning process, only half of the pinch-off ranges from stage 1 are used.
-Each barrier voltage is varied from the minimum $(V_0 - \frac{\sqrt{8}}{b})$ to the center $(V_0)$ value of the pinch-off range of interest.
-An example measurement depicting a sweep of the full pinch-off range is shown in Figure~\ref{fig:overview}\textbf{(c)} where Coulomb oscillations are observed as diagonal lines appearing in the middle to lower left of the figure, bordered by the dotted red lines which represent the center values (inflection points of the fitted sigmoidal curves).
-These diagonal lines are identified as Coulomb oscillations of the intended SET quantum dot.
-Note that there are also horizontal and vertical features that likely arise from unintended regions of confinement below the barrier gates.
+The second stage of the tuning protocol entails a 2D I-V measurement in which both barrier gates are swept within well-defined ranges near pinch-off, as determined by the output of stage 1.
+Each barrier gate voltage ranges from the lower limit $(V_0 - \frac{\sqrt{8}}{b})$ to the inflection point $(V_0)$ of the sigmoidal fit.
+The measurement shown in Figure~\ref{fig:overview}\textbf{(b)} was taken over a larger range $(V_0 \pm \frac{\sqrt{8}}{b})$ for clarity.
+Coulomb oscillations due to the intended SET dot are observed as diagonal lines appearing in the middle to lower left of the figure, oriented at a roughly -45 degree angle.
+The red dotted lines indicate the inflection point $(V_0)$ values for each barrier gate.
+The horizontal and vertical sharp features likely arise from disorder-induced regions of confinement below the barrier gates.
+The angle of the diagonal Coulomb oscillation lines from the intended dot relative to the horizontal depends on the ratio of capacitive coupling of the dot to the source and drain as well as the barrier voltage ranges.
+It can be inferred that the SET quantum dot in this case formed nearly symmetrically between the two barriers.